Pylons/pyramid/docs/zcml/authtktauthenticationpolicy.rst

 ~~~~~~~~~~~~

 You may create an instance of the
-:class:`repoze.bfg.authentication.AuthTktAuthenticationPolicy` and
+:class:`pyramid.authentication.AuthTktAuthenticationPolicy` and
-pass it to the :class:`repoze.bfg.configuration.Configurator`
+pass it to the :class:`pyramid.configuration.Configurator`
 constructor as the ``authentication_policy`` argument during initial
 application configuration.